 If your car isn’t garaged or covered when parked, the paint and trim will fade away under the sun’s brutal UV rays.
 If you don’t provide proper care with regular polishing and waxing, the paint will oxidize as well, accelerating the damage.

-Faded and heavily oxidized paint can be restored up to a point.
-This possibility depends on several factors including the type of paint system (clear coat or non-clear coat) and the color.
+Faded and heavily oxidized paint can often be restored, but it really depends on several factors including the type of paint system (clear coat or non-clear coat) and the color.